 - Be honest and complete.
 Include all relevant facts, whether they help your case or damage it.
 In addition to ethical concerns, omitting negative facts is counterproductive as it offers the opposing party an opportunity to attack your honesty;

 - Cite meticulously to the record.
 Every factual statement must be followed by a citation to the appendix or transcript.
-Rule 16(a)(7).
-If you convince the judges and their clerks that your citations are reliable, they will be more likely to use your brief as a reference document.
+Rules 16(a)(7); 16(e).
+If you convince the justices and their clerks that your citations are reliable, they will be more likely to use your brief as a reference document.

 As the name of the subsection implies, you must include all relevant facts.
 Think ahead to your argument section.
 Any fact on which your argument will rely must be included in your relevant facts section.
 Strictly speaking, if a fact is not relevant to any of the appellate issues, and is not necessary to an understanding of the relevant facts, you can omit it.
 However, some facts that are not technically relevant will still contribute to the “story” you are trying to tell.

 Like the statement of issues, while maintaining a neutral tone, you should craft your relevant facts section to stress facts favorable to your case and diminish facts that harm it.
 Ways in which that can be accomplished include: